2008–09 FC Basel season: Champions League

 In advance to game on matchday 3 at St. Jakob-Park against Barcelona on 22 October, it was suggested that Basel were the more ambitious side, because head coach Christian Gross lined up both Marco Streller and Eren Derdiyok in the attack.
 Gross had said he had trimmed his defence and would not like to see his side go one down in the opening stage.
 On the other side Josep Guardiola put his stars Samuel Eto'o, Andrés Iniesta and Thierry Henry on the bench.
-These suggestions were soon disproved as Lionel Messi played a double pass with Dani Alves and ran on to the Brazilian's chipped return pass to tip the ball in from edge of the six-yard box.
+These suggestions were soon disproved as Lionel Messi played a double pass with Dani Alves and ran on to the Brazilian's chipped return pass to tip the ball in from the edge of the six-yard box.
 The home side recovered from that crushing blow, but suddenly found themselves two goals behind.
 Xavi passed to Sergio Busquets on the right and the midfielder drove the ball between goalkeeper Franco Costanzo’s legs.
 The Basel keeper then denied Xavi's effort a few minutes later.
 But Barça continued their pressing and scored as Bojan Krkić created himself space and hammered his shot into the lower left corner after 22 minutes.
-The Basel defence blocked a further Krkić shot and keeper Costanzo reacted well as Alves's followed-up.
+The Basel defence blocked a further Krkić shot and keeper Costanzo reacted well as Alves followed-up.
 Basel could have been four down before the first half-hour had been played.
 Head coach Gross took out Eduardo Rubio after the break, he brought Valentin Stocker, but within 60 seconds of the restart Costanzo was beaten again as Krkić finished off a quick played counterattack with his hard shot.
 Only two minutes later, Alexander Hleb and Messi combined to supply Xavi who netted the fifth.
 At the other end, Streller eventually had a shot at Víctor Valdés's goal as he outran Carles Puyol and hammered a right foot shot, but it was swept away.
 Basel created another few chances through Derdiyok, Stocker and Streller but couldn't realise and lost 0–5.